MLRadfys/AE-VAE/index.md

             optimizer.step()
     return ae
 ```
-Once our model is trained, we want to test in on some data and see if the autoencoder is able to map an input image x to a latent space representation, and reconstruct the image given a latent space vector.
+Once our model is trained, we can use our trained autoencoder for a couple of different tasks:

+1. Input an image x to the encoder, map x to the latent space z with the help of the learned non-linear function, and decode the image to hat{x}.
+2. As we are dealing with 2D data, we can visualize the latent space.
+3. Sample from the latent space.

 ```python
 def reconstruct_image(ae, r0=(-5, 10), r1=(-10, 5), n=12):